 Is the Vikram Lander intact?
 Conflicting reports add to confusion

-Bengaluru, Sep 10: On Monday, some reports suggested that Chandrayaan 2's Vikram Lander is enact and not broken.
+Bengaluru, Sep 10: On Monday, some reports suggested that Chandrayaan 2's Vikram Lander is enacted and not broken.
 The lander is there as a single piece, not broken into pieces.
 It is in a tilted position, PTI had reported while quoting sources in ISRO.

 Another media report, while quoting the ISRO chairman's office said, what is being said is not confirmed.
 We have not confirmed it.
 An update would be provided as and when there is a confirmation on Vikram's fate, the report also said.